private-octopus/c4/doc/c4-design.md

 This would not happen as fast as without the capping to `running_min_rtt + max_jitter`, but it would still increase.

+### Initial Phase and Max RTT

+During the initial phase, the nominal max RTT and the running min RTT are set to the first RTT value that is measured.
+This is not great in presence of high jitter, which causes C4 to exit the Initial phase early, leaving the nominal rate way too low.
+If C4 is competing on the Wi-Fi link against another connection, it might remain stalled at this low data rate.

+We considered updating the Max RTT during the Initial phase, but that prevents any detection of delay based congestion.
+The Initial phase would continue until path buffers are full, a classic case of buffer bloat.
+Instead, we adopted a simple workaround:

+* Maintain a flag "initial_after_jitter", initialized to 0.
+* Get a measure of the max RTT after exit from initial.
+* If C4 detects a "high jitter" condition and the "initial_after_jitter" flag is still 0, set the flag to 1 and re-enter the "initial" state.

+Empirically, we detect high jitter in that case if the "running min RTT" is less that 2/5th of the "nomnal max RTT".

 ## Monitoring the nominal rate {#monitor-rate}

 The nominal rate is measured on each acknowledgement by dividing